imawful/paladin/README.md

 ## Prerequisites

 The following are required to install and run the application.

-(for just running the final jar I beleive JRE 17 should be enough).
+(for just running the final jar I believe JRE 17 should be enough).

 - Maven
 - Java 17